Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 1. Dr. John Hammond (Richard Attenborough), Jurassic Park

 We know this ranking will be controversial, but don't let that grandfatherly look fool you.
-Dr. John Hammond is the original poster boy for billionaires with more sense than brains.
+Dr. John Hammond is the original poster boy for billionaires with money to burn on pet projects.
 As the founder of InGen, Hammond's money, enthusiasm and lack of moral compass is why the entire Jurassic universe exists.
 He had the means, the motivation and no one telling him, "No!" until it was too late.
 Sure, he was doing it for "science" and his grandkids, but he also let those same grandkids get electrocuted and almost get eaten inside his broken theme park.
 In the original book, he's much more explicitly a villain (and even dies at the end), so all credit goes to Sir Richard Attenborough, who certainly did a brilliant job making us feel bad for being mad at Hammond in the movie.
 But when you play God with nature and then don't expect the worst, that's on you, sir!
 And when you can clearly see the throughline of blame from when the dinosaurs were brought back to life on a remote island to the latest film where dinosaurs are walking the Earth amongst us again, the guy in the straw hat wins the crown.